Allergies or Yeast? How To Tell the Difference & Provide Relief for your Dog

 Quality Omega 3 oil without the junk

-Once you complete the protocol, maintain your dogs healing with Protect Probiotics.
+Once you complete the protocol, it's important to continue healing by increasing the good bacteria in their gut.
 Creating a healthy stock of bacteria in your dogs gut will help prevent yeast from from taking over again.

 Share with the #granddograwpack!